Give2Peer/g2p-server-symfony/BLACKBOARD.md

 Blackboard
 ==========

 All of the REST API is done "by hand", and supports only JSON and HTTP auth.
+It's not good.
 We should probably move to a better way of doing APIs, like using : https://github.com/dunglas/DunglasApiBundle or